-It's important to note that if you remove the workspace from Power BI Premium capacity, the associated dataflow will no longer refresh.
+It's important to note that if you remove the workspace from Power BI Premium capacity, the associated dataflow will no longer be refreshed.

 When working with dataflows specifically created in an organization's Azure Data Lake Storage account, linked entities and computed entities only work properly when the entities reside in the same storage account.
-For more information, see Connect Azure Data Lake Storage Gen2 for dataflow storage.
+More information: Connect Azure Data Lake Storage Gen2 for dataflow storage

-Linked entities are only available for dataflows created in Power BI and Power Apps portals.
+Linked entities are only available for dataflows created in Power BI and Power Apps.
 As a best practice, when doing computations on data joined by on-premises and cloud data, create a new entity to perform such computations.
-This provides a better experience than using an existing entity for computations, such as an entity that is also querying data from both sources and doing in-lake transformations.
+This provides a better experience than using an existing entity for computations, such as an entity that is also querying data from both sources and doing in-storage transformations.

 - Self-service data prep in Power BI